bulk-reviewer/bulk-reviewer/docs/reviewdashboard.rst

 Downloading CSV reports
 -----------------------
-To download a CSV representation of the feature data for a Bulk Reviewer session, choose "Download CSV report" from the Actions dropdown menu.
+To download a CSV representation of the feature data for a Bulk Reviewer session, click the "Download CSV" button, located near the top of the screen.
 The resulting dialog will prompt you to choose a location and filename for the CSV file.
 These reports may be particularly helpful in supporting redaction workflows in tandem with flattened Private file exports.

 .. image:: images/Actions.png
   :width: 250